 MICHELLE: Not even a little.
 Ten’s mother only puts in a brief appearance to consent to the arrangement (though it’s at least suggested that her parents did go have a look around the place and all before she moved in) and school pretty much only exists as a backdrop for Chiaki and Riku to both attempt to walk Ten home so that she doesn’t get menaced by Rei.
 On the one hand, the protagonist having a well-rounded life is nice, but on the other hand, maybe it means we’ll be spared some of the by now too-familiar shoujo story beats like sports and cultural festivals.

-MELINDA: Fair enough.
+MJ: Fair enough.
 Sounds like a fun read, in any case.
 I’ll definitely be digging into these volumes myself.

 MICHELLE: I look forward to hearing what you think!